Step 1: Know the science behind goggle fog

 Wearing thick beanies, balaclavas, and neckwarmers are also going to trap moisture and heat from your breath and body, and drive them up through the ventilation vents of your ski goggles.
 So if you’re going to wear them, make sure the material does not come inbetween your face and the foam layer of your goggles, and try to keep some space around the bottom ski goggle vents.

 The best winter goggles (any decent pair, really) will have a variety of vents and air pathways to keep fresh cool air coming into the pocket of the ski goggle.
 As mentioned above, be sure that nothing is blocking these vents, especially snow.
 As snow melts through the vents and into the foam, it’s only going to increase the humidity and moisture inside the goggles.

-Don’t brush the snow off with your fingers, and don’t blow it either.
+If you’re wondering how to keep goggles from fogging up, don’t brush the snow off with your fingers, and don’t blow it either.
 Both of these will drive the snow deeper into the holes and into your goggles (blowing will just send warm, moist air straight in with the snow – what are ya, stupid or somethin?).
 Instead, tap the goggles upside down to knock the powder loose from the vents.

 You did everything you could, but your ski goggles keep fogging up anyway.
 It’s never happened before, you swea—calm down, man!
 We’re going to get through this together.

 Your initial reaction might be to start sticking your fingers up there and wiping around.
 Don’t do that. not only will you just move the moisture around, but you’ll create streaks and possibly damage the delicate space-age material on the inside of your lens.